Our Ecologists are passionate about wildlife, and we help our clients through compliance, saving time and money.

-We consistently offer value innovation to the service of ecology in compliance with CIEEM guidance while maintaining a commercially practicable result.
+We consistently offer value innovation (not VE) to the service of ecology in compliance with CIEEM guidance while maintaining a commercially practicable result.
 For example, having ecologists with bat handling and climbing licenses can reduce costs in determining presence or absence of bats through climb and inspect options achieved in one visit.
 This can remove the need for more costly multi-day ‘stake-outs’ to monitor activity.

 Our ecologists also undertake habitat management works to maximise suitability and diversity of receptor sites, or to prevent protected species colonising development sites formerly in agricultural use.

 We install and inspect wildlife exclusion fencing, design and manage our own receptor sites, as well as ensure detailed input into landscape masterplans and detailed plans for biodiversity enhancements.

 During the winter, when the survey season is quiet, our ecologists are qualified to complete winter clearance and habitat management work.
 The team also work with our Management company ‘OASIS’, supervising habitats, maintaining and monitoring protected species populations on residual that land we own.